Vay55/AI_Email_Assistant/README.md

   Identifies:

   * Intent (what the sender wants)
-  * Urgency level (low, medium, high)
+  * Key action points

+* **Urgency Detection**
+  Determines urgency level using:

-  * Action items
+  * AI-based reasoning
+  * Rule-based keyword detection

 * **Hybrid Reasoning (AI vs Rule-Based)**
-  Compares LLM-based urgency detection with a rule-based keyword system to highlight differences in reasoning.
+  Compares LLM-generated analysis with rule-based logic to highlight differences in interpretation.

-* **Self-Evaluation System**
-  The AI evaluates its own generated replies for clarity, tone, and possible improvements.

 * **Stateful Memory System**
   Stores the last output so it can be reused or refined.